US ELECTIONS 2024

 The basis of the case

 When filing their brief, the League of Women voters had argued that the mechanism to remove certain voters was flawed.
 The state’s election officials received records from the Department of Motor Vehicles on non-citizens.
 In Virginia, a non-citizen can apply for a driver’s license, which expires every eight years.
-During that period, a person may gain citizenship but still see their voter registration stripped.
+During that period, a person may gain citizenship, but according to their DMV records might be outdated, putting their registration status at risk.
 The state responded to these allegations by saying that all names given are cross-referenced against the Department of Homeland Security’s Systematic Alien Verification for Entitlements (SAVE) database.
 If that system shows that a person is a non-citizen, the state would begin removing them from the voter rolls.
-However, this process is “systematic,” as opposed to individualized (i.e., the state learns a non-citizen might be registered and investigates and removes that person), and the Justice Department augured that under federal, such programs are unlawful so close to the election.
+However, this process is “systematic,” as opposed to individualized (i.e., the state learns a non-citizen might be registered and investigates and removes that person), and the Justice Department augured that under federal law, such programs are unlawful so close to the election.

 Neither the Department of Justice nor the petitioners have stated the number of citizens removed by the state’s process.
 These organizations may argue that it does not matter if a citizen has had their rights violated, and instead, the case should be considered important because of the precedent it poses.